 ZWILAG, the Swiss interim storage facility, is a key link between the generation of waste and its disposal in deep geological repositories.
-Until underground repositories are available. radioactive waste must be kept in interim storage for 30 to 40 All categories of radioactive waste generated in Switzerland are processed and temporarily stored in the ZWILAG facility and the neighbouring federal interim storage
+Until underground repositories are available. radioactive waste must be kept in interim storage for 30 to 40 All categories of radioactive waste generated in vears.
+Switzerland are processed and temporarily stored in the ZWILAG facility and the neighbouring federal interim storage facility.

 This will be a half-day tour and will include a small lunch.
 The journey time to/from ZWILAG is ca. 60 min.
+The guided tour is ca. 120 min.